gikenye/ministables/README.md

 # Minilend

-Minilend is a decentralized lending protocol built on the Celo blockchain that enables users to borrow and lend various stablecoins with robust compliance mechanisms powered by zkSelf.
+Minilend is a  savings & lending protocol that enables users to save & borrow various stablecoins with robust compliance mechanisms powered by zkSelf.

 ## Overview

 Minilend addresses the challenge of accessible, compliant lending in decentralized finance by providing a platform where users can:

 - Borrow stablecoins using other stablecoins as collateral
-- Lend stablecoins to earn interest
+- Convert fiat savings to stablecoins and earn interest.
 - Swap between different stablecoins
 - Maintain regulatory compliance through zkSelf identity verification

 ## Key Features

-- **Multi-Stablecoin Support**: Compatible with various stablecoins on the Celo network
+- **Multi-Stablecoin Support**: Compatible with various stablecoins on the Celo, Base and Scroll networks
 - **Compliance-First Approach**: Integration with zkSelf for KYC/AML compliance
 - **Oracle-Based Pricing**: Reliable price feeds through SortedOracles
 - **User-Friendly Interface**: Modern React/Next.js frontend for seamless interaction